1960 Diamond D Championship: Western Canada

-The Western Canadian Championship was held from March 14 to 17 at the Victoria Curling Club in Victoria, British Columbia.
+The Western Canada Women's Curling Championship was held from March 14 to 17 at the Victoria Curling Club in Victoria, British Columbia.

 Team Saskatchewan, who was skipped by Joyce McKee won the double round robin event with a 5–1 record.
 It was the eighth and final Western Canadian Women's Championship.

 All games during the Western Canadian Championship were scheduled for 12 ends.

 Teams

 The teams are listed as follows:

 Standings

 Results

 Draw times are listed in Pacific Standard Time (UTC-8:00).